nyvyn/nyvyn.github.io/_notes/2024-05-08-ai-that-can-learn.markdown

 ## Moving forward

-As we look towards the future where LLMs can continuously learn, the focus will inevitably shift towards more efficient, scalable, and adaptive models.
+Looking towards the future where LLMs can continuously learn, the focus will inevitably shift towards more efficient, scalable, and adaptive models.
 The evolution from static to dynamic learning models not only enhances their practicality but also opens up new avenues for personalized and contextually aware AI systems.
 However, achieving this requires overcoming significant technical hurdles, particularly around managing the balance between adaptation and stability, and